nadira30/7641-Group-Project/README.md

 ## II.
 Problem Definition

-Our goal is to develop a machine learning model capable of distinguishing between fake and real news articles.
+Our goal is to develop a machine-learning model capable of distinguishing between fake and real news articles.
 Given a dataset of news articles, the objective is to first identify real and fake news articles through data pre-processing, label them and then train a classification model to accurately identify the authenticity of unseen news articles as either fake or real.

 ### II.1 Scope:
 We aim to use ML algorithms to perform fake news detection based on textual features only.
 What we do not cover in our project is verifying the authenticity of visual content other than text such as images and videos.
 Using the help of external sources, we built our code to solve the issue stated above (see appendix for code references).